 Challenges and opportunities

 Population ageing is a result of successful economic and social development.
 The Asia-Pacific region is ageing at unprecedented pace.
-Older persons, defined as those aged 60 years or over, amount to 651 million in 2021.
-The proportion of older persons is 14 per cent of the total population in 2022.
+Older persons, defined as those aged 60 years or over, amount to 670 million in 2022.
+Older persons accounted for 14 per cent of the total population in 2022.
 By 2050, 26 per cent of the total population are projected to be 60 years or over.
 Older women outnumber older men due to their higher life expectancy at birth, with 54 per cent of the older population being women.
 Detailed data on population ageing and the situation of older persons can be accessed through this website.

 Providing access to healthcare, including long-term care, is crucial in ageing societies.
 With the rise in non-communicable diseases in old age, which contribute to health care costs, innovative policies, such as the use of ICTs need to be found to promote access to age-friendly healthcare services.
 With adequate policies population ageing can be turned into opportunity.

-As the United Nations intergovernmental platform for the Asia-Pacific region, ESCAP supports dialogue and regional cooperation for to ensure the building of societies for all ages that leave no-one behind.
+As the United Nations intergovernmental platform for the Asia-Pacific region, ESCAP supports dialogue and regional cooperation to ensure the building of societies for all ages that leave no-one behind.

-ESCAP supports preparations and follow-up for global processes related to population ageing such as, such as the Madrid International Plan of Action on Ageing (MIPAA) and the International Conference on Population and Development.
+ESCAP supports preparations and follow-up for global processes related to population ageing such as, those related to MIPAA and the International Conference on Population and Development.

 ESCAP also supports governments in building capacity on ageing policies.
 The Fourth Review of the MIPAA is linked to such capacity-building activities.
 Member States are invited to request support in this regard from ESCAP.